cesheridan/tabwins.vim/README.md

 # Documentation

-See the remainder of tabwins.txt for more information.
+See doc/tabwins.txt for more information, or view this file via Vim :help.

 An html version of the .txt file is at http://htmlpreview.github.io/?https://github.com/cesheridan/tabwins/blob/master/tabwins.txt.html